Haskell-Reading-Group/.github/profile/README.md

 # Haskell Reading Group

+## Welcomee

+**Welcome to the Haskell Reading Group!**

+We are a group of Haskell enthusiast currently going through [Get Programming with Haskell](https://www.manning.com/books/get-programming-with-haskell) by Will Kurt.

+All are welcome.
+Join us on Discord: https://discord.gg/3qKSXDa7re

 ## Rules
 - Read through the weeks material before the meeting
 - Sign-up to present a section